Welcome to Moving Out! for Teens

 - Why should a person practice philanthropy?

-DESIRED RESULTS: Moving Out! for Teens will:
+DESIRED RESULTS: At the end of taking Moving Out! for Teens, participants will…

 - Strengthen students’ confidence in their ability to take control of their own lives physically, emotionally, and financially.